 The Urban County encompasses both rural and urban areas.
 The majority of the population for Ann Arbor, Northfield, Pittsfield, Scio, Superior and Ypsilanti Townships reside in urban areas.
 In contrast, Bridgewater, York, and Salem Townships have more people living in rural areas.
-By contrast, the City of Ypsilanti and the City of Ann Arbor are entirely urban.
+The City of Ypsilanti and the City of Ann Arbor are entirely urban.